 - Choose an opening range period: Many traders use the first 15 minutes to define the opening range, but this can vary depending on your strategy.
 Mark the high and low of this period.

-- Wait for a breakout candle: Once a candle closes above the high, it signals a long entry.
-If it closes below the low, it signals a short entry.
-This defines your ORB breakout.
+- Wait for a breakout candle: Once a candle closes above the high, it may indicate a potential long setup, while a close below the low may indicate a potential short setup, based on breakout analysis.

 - Confirm with volume: Breakouts are more reliable when accompanied by higher-than-average volume.
 This confirms interest in the move.